ahmedCoder12424/cse15l-lab-reports/LabReport2.md

   }

 ```
+The fix here solves the bug because it saves copy of the original value of `arr[i]` and assigned to it `arr[arr.length - i - 1] = temp` and the loop only
+runs half the length of `arr`.
+This ensures the array is correctly reversed.
 __Part 3__

 In week 2, I learned how URL paths are parsed by webservers to change output on webpage.
 In week 3, I learned to distinguish the particular terminology